PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

   Select the Relevant IP address and click add.

-## Step 9 : Setting Up Virtual keyword
+## Step 9 : Setting Virtual keyword

-The virtual keyword in C# is used to override the base class member in its derived class based on the requirement.
+The `virtual` keyword in C# is used to override the base class member in its derived class based on the requirement.

 Here we will add virtual keyword to `Transactions` object in Account class and `Account` object in Transaction class as below :